Port Arthur Historic Site, Port Arthur, Tasmania © Alastair Bett

 Australia is home to the world’s oldest continuous culture, as well as Australians who identify with more than 270 ancestries.
 Prior to the gold rush, most immigrants were of British or Irish descent.
 The discovery of gold in the 1850s saw an influx of people coming from Continental Europe, China, and to a lesser degree, The United States, New Zealand and the South Pacific.
 Today you can wander any Australian city and see an A to Z of ethnicities, from Greek and Lebanese, to Vietnamese and Japanese.

 One of the many benefits of a rich diversity is the chance to sample different cultures.
-From Little Italy in Sydney and Chinatown in Melbourne, to Australia’s oldest surviving German settlement in Hahndorf, South Australia, you can explore how immigrants have maintained their culture while embracing life in Australia.
-Find out more at the Immigration Museum in Adelaide.
+From Little Italy in Sydney and Chinatown in Melbourne, to Australia’s oldest surviving German settlement in Hahndorf, South Australia, you can explore how immigrants have maintained their culture while embracing life here.
+Learn more at the Immigration Museum in Adelaide.